 For the past 3 decades, the Pokemon franchise has captured the hearts of the world.
-But have you managed to capture the best Pokémon games on Switch for your collection?
+But have you captured the best Pokémon games on Switch for your collection?

-While not every Pokémon game on Nintendo Switch will take your fancy, we have no doubt that the dozen or so listed here will bring days upon days worth of entertainment.
-To help you choose which are the best titles to download on your device, we invite you to continue reading below to discover the 12 most recommended Pokémon games on Switch this year.
+While not every Pokémon game on Nintendo Switch will take your fancy, we have no doubt that the dozen or so listed here will bring days upon day’s worth of entertainment.
+To help you choose the best titles to download on your device, we invite you to continue reading below to discover the 12 most recommended Pokémon games on Switch this year.

-Released 18th November 2022, Gen 9 once again has two different versions of the same adventure coming to Switch with Pokémon Scarlet & Pokémon Violet.
-But players should not expect just your run of the mill Pokémon adventure.
-Oh, no. Both Pokémon Scarlet & Violet are set to be the franchises’ first purely open-world adventure that will become an absolute game-changer.
+Released on 18th November 2022, Gen 9 once again has two different versions of the same adventure coming to Switch with Pokémon Scarlet & Pokémon Violet.
+But players should not expect just your run-of-mill Pokémon adventure.
+Oh, no. Both Pokémon Scarlet & Violet are set to be the franchise’s first purely open-world adventure that will become an absolute game-changer.

 Right now, that’s all we can say about Pokémin Scarlet and Violet.
 However, we have no doubt that these two will be superb additions to the franchise.